Gender bias on Wikipedia

-The Wikipedia Monument in Słubice, Poland, features both male and female editors.
-The initial model for the sculpture featured only men.
+Gender bias on Wikipedia is the overweighting of male perspectives and topics, resulting from the phenomena that men being more likely than women to be volunteer contributors and be the subject of Wikipedia articles.
+As of June 2024, the English Wikipedia had almost 400,000 biographies of women, representing about 20% of total biographies.
+Wikipedia has no significant difference in readership, yet coverage of topics and individuals skews towards men.

-Gender bias on Wikipedia is the phenomenon that men are more likely than women to be volunteer contributors and article subjects of Wikipedia (although the English Wikipedia has almost 400,000 encyclopedic biographies about women, men have about four times as many), (Note: As of June 2024.) as well as the lesser coverage on Wikipedia of topics primarily of interest to women.
+As of 2024, 80% of active Wikipedia editors globally were male, 14% were female, 5% were gender diverse, and 4% chose not to state their gender.

 In a 2018 survey covering 12 language versions of Wikipedia and some other Wikimedia Foundation projects, 90% of 3,734 respondents reported their gender as male, 8.8% as female, and 1% as other; among contributors to the English Wikipedia, 84.7% identified as male, 13.6% as female, and 1.7% as other (total of 88 respondents).
-In 2019, Katherine Maher, then CEO of Wikimedia Foundation, said her team's working assumption was that women make up 15–20% of total contributors.
+In 2019, Katherine Maher, then CEO of Wikimedia Foundation, said her team's working assumption was that women made up 15–20% of total contributors.

 A 2021 study found that, in April 2017, 41% of biographies nominated for deletion were women despite only 17% of published biographies being women.
 The visibility and reachability of women on Wikipedia is limited, with a 2015 report finding that female pages generally "tend to be more linked to men".
 Language that is considered sexist, loaded, or otherwise gendered has been identified in articles about women.
 Gender bias features among the most frequent criticisms of Wikipedia, sometimes as part of a more general criticism about systemic bias in Wikipedia.

 In 2015, Wikipedia co-founder Jimmy Wales announced that the encyclopedia had failed to reach its goal to retain 25% female editorship.
 Programs such as edit-a-thons and Women in Red have been developed to encourage female editors and increase the coverage of women's topics.

 Gender bias in participation

 Efforts to measure gender disparity

 The first study of world-wide presence in 2008 found that 13% of all editors were female, which, after a follow-up study in 2011, was reduced to 9% globally.
-In the United States, especially within the English Wikipedia, a 2015 study found that 15% of contributors were women.
+In the United States, a 2015 study found that 15% of contributors were women.

 In 2009, a Wikimedia Foundation survey revealed that 6% of editors who made more than 500 edits were female, with the average male editor having twice as many edits.